jnozzi/cocoadev.com/markdown/AllApplications.md

 ----

-See topic General/ServingTheNetworkDirectory for details
+See topic ServingTheNetworkDirectory for details

 ----

-General/LaunchServices has an undocumented API to get all applications.
+LaunchServices has an undocumented API to get all applications.
 It probably checks */Network/Applications*, as well.

 see http://developer.apple.com/technotes/tn/tn2029.html